opensafely/documentation/docs/install-intro.md

 * testing analysis scripts locally
 * running the analysis on the server

-For the analysis proper, you can use Stata, R, or Python (almost) however you wish &mdash; see the [Developing Analysis Scripts](workflow-develop-analysis-scripts.md) section for guidance and exceptions.
+For the analysis proper, you can use Stata, R, or Python (almost) however you wish &mdash; see the [pipelines](pipelines.md#general-code-writing-guidance) section for guidance and exceptions.

 Additionally, to use OpenSAFELY fully you will need some platform-specific permissions, for instance to be able to submit analyses to run on the server.
 We will issue these as required.